Frix-x/klippain/README.md

-# Generic Klipper configuration
+# Klippain

+> Klippain - the pain-free recipe for (french)bread and butter Klipper configuration!

-This generic Klipper configuration is designed for CoreXY printers.
+Klippain is a generic and modular Klipper configuration for CoreXY 3D printers.
 I use it on my Voron V2.4 (V2.1237), my Voron Trident, my custom TriZero, and my heavily modified Prusa i3 MK3s.
-Other printer owners (on Voron, VZbot, Ender5, ...) have also reported no issues using it.
+Other CoreXY printer owners (Voron, VZbot, Ender5, ...) have also reported no issues using it.

-This is a WIP: the files are frequently updated with new features that I create, but also with merged PRs from users. **Always** look, think, understand, and adjust to your own.
+The files are frequently updated with new features that I create, but also with merged PRs from users. **Always** look, think, understand, and adjust to your own.
 But that should work in most cases.
 You can reach me in the Voron Discord: I'm **Frix_x#0161**.

+Yes, "pain" \pɛ̃\ is the french word for bread: there is no pain in pain, only joy.
+Thanks to the french channel "honhonhonbaguette-FR" on the Voron Discord for this joke and name suggestion!

 ## Features

-This configuration is designed to be generic: you can use it on a wide variety of machines by simply selecting and enabling the hardware and software options that you need.
+Klippain is designed to be generic: you can use it on a wide variety of machines by simply selecting and enabling the hardware and software options that you need.

 The **adaptive bed mesh** functionality I wrote some time ago, the **custom calibration macros** for pressure advance & flow, the **automated input shaper workflows**, and the **vibrations measurement** macros and scripts are among the custom features available out of the box.